-I.D. will become ever more mobile.
-Of course, it doesn't take an expert to recognize we've entered an era in which mobile connectivity dominates.
-But it's worth emphasizing that the trend shows no sign of abating.
+But it's worth emphasising that the trend shows no sign of abating.
 And the implications for digital ID are profound.

 Look at some of the facts:

-- Google – a company that knows a thing or two about the future of technology - is steadily moving towards a mobile-only world.
+Google – a company that knows a thing or two about the future of technology - is steadily moving towards a mobile-first world.